Deciding to Apply

 We strongly recommend a TOEFL score of 100 or higher on the internet-based test (iBT).
 Michigan Ross' TOEFL score reporting code is 1839.
 Ross will accept the PTE or IELTS as an alternative to the TOEFL, and we strongly recommend a PTE score of 70 or higher, or IELTS exam score of 7 or higher.

-Financial sponsorship is not required; however, you must demonstrate employer support of your participation in the program by submitting a Statement of Corporate Support form, signed by a supervisor or human resources representative.
+Financial sponsorship is not required; however, all enrolled students must demonstrate employer support of their participation in the program by submitting a signed Statement of Corporate Support form by the first day of class.
 Self-employed applicants may request a waiver of this requirement.

 No. The GMAT is not a requirement of admission to the Michigan Ross EMBA Program.
-Candidates whose backgrounds do not demonstrate proficiency in basic quantitative and analytic skills may be required to take a quantitative skills assessment test prior to admission.
+Candidates whose backgrounds do not demonstrate proficiency in basic quantitative and analytical skills may be required to take a quantitative skills assessment test as a condition of admission.

 Official transcripts can be sent to the Executive MBA admissions office once you have started your application.